-HEDA project will attribute to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviors, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.
+HEDA Project introduces to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviours, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.

-is to empower secondary school teachers to organize theatre-based workshops in order to raise awareness related with GBV in physical presence but also online.
+is to empower secondary school teachers to organize theatre-based workshops in order to raise awareness related with GBV.
 Supported by the Erasmus+ Programme.

 2020 – 2022